 When will Three 5G be available?

-It will then expand the service to include mobile phones and other device connectivity across 25 cities and towns before the end of 2019.
+Its full mobile service will roll out across 25 cities and towns before the end of 2019.

 Where will Three 5G be available?

 The locations to be switched on before the end of 2019 are: